Interpolation-Based GR(1) Assumptions Refinement

-where $\boolexpr{}{s}{\var(s)}$ is a Boolean formula either equal to $true$ or expressed over variables in $\mathcal{V}(s)$ only. \end{definition} We will refer to each $\boolexpr{}{s}{\var(s)}$ as a \emph{state component} of the interpolant.
-In particular, a state component is equal to $\true$ if $I_u$ does not use any variables from $s$.
-State-separability intuitively means that the subformulae of the interpolant involving a single state are linked by conjunctions.
+where $\boolexpr{}{s}{\var(s)}$ is a Boolean formula either equal to $\true$ or expressed over variables in $\mathcal{V}(s)$ only. \end{definition} We will refer to each $\boolexpr{}{s}{\var(s)}$ as a \emph{state component} of the interpolant.
+In particular, a state component is equal to $\true$ if $I$ does not use any variables from $s$.
+State-separability intuitively means that the subformulae of the interpolant involving every single state in the counterplay are linked by conjunctions.
 This means that in any model of the interpolant each state component must be itself \true.

 \begin{definition}[I/O-separable Boolean expression] A Boolean expression $\boolexpr{}{s}{\var(s)}$ is said to be \emph{I/O-separable} if it can be written as a conjunction of two subformulae containing only input and output variables respectively: